Contracting & Consulting

 Bidding Procedures - Supplies/Services (Purchasing)

-Following the terms of this delegation and in compliance with Montana Code Annotated (Title 18) and Administrative Rules of Montana (Title 2, Chapter 5), the Department has adopted the following procedures to aid in the procurement process.
+Following the terms of this delegation and in compliance with the Montana Code Annotated (Title 18) and the Administrative Rules of Montana (Title 2, Chapter 5), the Department has adopted the following procedures to aid in the procurement process.

 - Request for Quotation (RFQ)